CopernicaMarketingSoftware/Documentation/Mailerq/5.2/message-store-options.md

 due to the usage of their internal BSON representation).
 If MailerQ has to store a bigger document, the message is split up into smaller parts that are all individually stored into MongoDB.
-As a consequence, you can find three types of documents in the database:
+As a consequence, you can find three types of documents in the database.

-1. Regular message (for mails smaller than 16mb) holding full mime data.
-2. For big messages (more than 16mb) master documents that refer to partial documents
-3. Partial messages that only hold a part of a message.

-A *regular message* (smaller than 16mb) stored in MongoDB has the following
-properties:
+Most mails are less than 16mb big.
+So you will mostly see *regular messages* in the database with the following properties:

 * **_id**: unique message identifier
 * **value**: the full mime message, normally stored as utf8 data